Introduction to Tier I and Tier II

 Tier II Benefit Calculation

-The Tier II portion of regular railroad retirement annuities is calculated in such a way as to yield benefits comparable to private pensions.
+The Tier II portion of the railroad retirement annuity is calculated in such a way as to yield benefits comparable to private pensions.
 The Tier II portion is based solely on railroad service and Tier II compensation.

 Tier Amounts Earned Over the Tier Maximum